Denperidge-Contrib/tmp-frontend-semantic-works/README.md

 # Note: Deprecated
 While this supercedes [semantic-docs](https://github.com/Denperidge-Redpencil/semantic-docs), this itself got superceded by [semantic.works](https://github.com/Denperidge-Redpencil/semantic.works)!

+Original archive was may 25 2023, yet this was temporarily lifted to change the domain

 # semantic-works

 This README outlines the details of collaborating on this Ember application.